retrohun/leaix/README.md

 # leaix #
 An AMD am799x PCnet-II PCI (Lance) Ethernet driver for AIX PS/2 1.3.
 Ported from NetBSD 1.1.

-This driver is **experimental**; it has been used a bit in a virtualized environment with VirtualBox 5.2.x, and has had NO TESTING OTHERWISE.
+This driver is **experimental**; it has been used a bit in a virtualized environment with VirtualBox and 86Box, and with one real Am79c972, and has had LIMITED TESTING.
 See LICENSE.

 ## Building and Installation ##